WeiXunElements/things-paginator/README.md

     bower install

 ## Playing With Your Element

 If you wish to work on your element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
 You can install it via:

-    npm install -g polyserve
+    npm install -g polymer-cli

 And you can run it via:

-    polyserve
+    polymer serve

-Once running, you can preview your element at `http://localhost:8080/components/things-paginator/`, where `things-paginator` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-alarm/`, where `things-alarm` is the name of the directory containing it.

-## Testing Your Element

-Simply navigate to the `/test` directory of your element to run its tests.
-If you are using Polyserve: `http://localhost:8080/components/things-paginator/test/`

-## Example 1.
-Things paginator
-`<things-paginator>` Things paginator A element providing a solution to paginate lists (Polymer 1.0 compatible)